Skip to content

 Whole exome sequencing, half exome sequencing?
 Genomes?
 What do I tell my patients?

 Beyond one vial of blood in an EDTA tube, and lots of waiting, what’s involved?
 Consent.
 Consent.
 Consent.
 And then some.
 Educational videos on genomic consent can be found here and here.
 A large focus of consent is on managing patient expectations about potential outcomes, raising the possibility of identifying non-familial relationships (think non-paternity), incidental genetic findings, and an exploration of implications for life and income protection insurance.
-A thorough consent means that a proportion of families will elect not to go ahead with testing.
+A thorough consent means that most families will elect not to go ahead with testing.

 Ok.
 So, you either find the diagnosis, or you don’t, right?
 Not entirely.

-Due to natural variation, on average, each of us has 3 million base pairs that vary from the reference genome.
+Due to natural variation, each of us has 3 million base pairs that vary from the reference genome.
 Which of these 3 million variants is the culprit?
 Bioinformatics filtering removes the bulk of variants, but at the end of the residual list of variants is a very human curation effort, with scientists and genetic pathologist intently scrutinising, often for hours, variants for their pathogenicity.

 Genomic testing can be either singleton or trio.
 Singleton sequences only the child’s DNA.
 Trio sequencing achieves a higher diagnostic yield by analyzing the child’s and parental DNA together.
 This ability to segregate variants in real-time substantially reduces the number of red herrings or the risk of throwing the proverbial baby out with the bioinformatic bathwater.